liyao0123/SoftwareEngineering2021Desk3/Documentation/Sprints&ProjectManagement.md

 ###### Task finished:
 * A serious real-word problem namely protecting endangered animals.

-* The idea of a playful mini game to help address the problem.
+* The idea of a playful mini-game to help address the problem.

 * Role allocation
 * Background information collection